Top Europe Court To Issue Landmark Climate Verdicts - UrduPoint

 While several European states, including France, have already been condemned by domestic courts for not fulfilling commitments related to global warming, the ECHR could go further and make clear new fundamental rights.

-The challenge lies in ensuring "the recognition of an individual and collective right to a climate that is as stable as possible, which would constitute an important legal innovation", said lawyer and former French environment minister Corinne Lepage, who is defending one of the cases.
+Corinne Lepage, a lawyer and former French environment minister who is defending one of the cases, said the challenge lay in ensuring "the recognition of an individual and collective right to a climate that is as stable as possible".

-The court's position "may mark a turning point in the global struggle for a liveable future," said lawyer Gerry Liston of the NGO Global Legal Action Network.
+Gerry Liston, of the NGO Global Legal Action Network, said the court's position "may mark a turning point in the global struggle for a liveable future".

-"A victory in any of the three cases could constitute the most significant legal development on climate change for Europe since the signing of the Paris 2015 Agreement" that set new targets for governments to reduce emissions, he said.
+"A victory in any of the three cases could constitute the most significant legal development on climate change for Europe since the signing of the Paris 2015 Agreement," he said.

+The Paris Agreement set targets for governments to reduce greenhouse gas emissions.

+On Tuesday, Europe's climate monitor said March 2024 was the hottest on record and sea surface temperatures also hit a "shocking" new high.

-Even if the convention does not contain any explicit provision relating to the environment, the court has already ruled based on Article 8 of the convention -- the right to respect for private and family life -- an obligation of states to maintain a "healthy environment", in cases relating to waste management or industrial activities.
+Even if the European Convention on Human Rights does not contain any explicit provision relating to the environment, the court has already ruled based on its Article 8 -- the right to respect for private and family life -- that states have an obligation to maintain a "healthy environment", in cases relating to waste management or industrial activities.

 Of the three cases to be decided on Tuesday, the first is brought by the Swiss association of Elders for Climate Protection -- 2,500 women aged 73 on average -- and four of its members who have also put forward individual complaints.